 She has taught performance workshops at New York University, the University of Tennessee at Knoxville, Central Washington University, The Dell’ Arte International School of Physical Theatre, Brown University, Montclair State, Rose Bruford, The Actor’s Movement Studio and The Hangar Theatre Lab Company.
-She has presented rasaboxes at conferences in Israel, Montreal, Turkey and Singapore, China, and Poland; for the International Society for Researchers on Emotion Conference (2004), the Association for Theatre Movement Educators Colloquium (2005), ATHE (2009) and the RS&PS Conference (2010).
+She has presented Rasaboxes at conferences and workshops in Israel, Montreal, Turkey and Singapore, China, and Poland; for the International Society for Researchers on Emotion Conference (2004), the Association for Theatre Movement Educators Colloquium (2005), ATHE (2009) and the RS&PS Conference (2010).
 In conjunction with Cornell University, she co-organized a conference with various presenters, The Rasa Symposium: In Theory, Practice and Performance (2012).

-In January 2012, she traveled to Shanghai, China to share rasaboxes work with students attending Shanghai Theatre Academy's Winter Institute, co-sponsored by Brown, Princeton, Yale and New York Universities.
-In May 2011, she traveled to the Grotowski Center in Wrosclaw, Poland to share the rasaboxes work at the "Making Tomorrow's Theatre" conference.
+In January 2012, she traveled to Shanghai, China to share Rasaboxes work with students attending Shanghai Theatre Academy's Winter Institute, co-sponsored by Brown, Princeton, Yale and New York Universities.
+In May 2011, she traveled to the Grotowski Center in Wrosclaw, Poland to share the Rasaboxes work at the "Making Tomorrow's Theatre" conference.
 Students and teachers from a variety of international theatre programs, including three IC theatre students, were invited to the center to exchange performer training practices.